5 Sayyaf bandits killed in clashes on Sulu island

-ZAMBOANGA CITY: Marines clashed with Abu Sayyaf terrorists on Tuesday, killing 5 of the bandits on Capual Island off Sulu province in southern Philippines, officials said.
+ZAMBOANGA CITY: Marines clashed with Abu Sayyaf terrorists on Tuesday, killing five of the bandits on Capual Island off Sulu province in southern Philippines, officials said.

-Officials said soldiers also captured one terrorist and recovered at least 8 automatic rifles in the village of Talok Talok.
+Officials said soldiers also captured one terrorist and recovered at least eight automatic rifles in the village of Talok Talok.

 “We have recovered the bodies of the slain Abu Sayyaf members and captured one of them alive.
 The operations are continuing in the area,” she said.